eliwilliamson/snake-charmer/site/content/work/art.md

 ---
-client: Kelda
+title: Kelda
 bodyclass: kelda
-title: Art.
+headline: Art.
 website: kelda.io
 featuredImageFile: "/img/thumb-3.jpg"
-quote: Working with Eli has been fantastic!
+quote: Working with DUSK has been fantastic!
 We got beautiful results quickly, without a lot of hassle.
-He did a great job listening to our needs, and producing work that surpassed our expectations.
+They did a great job listening to our needs, and producing work that surpassed our expectations.
 attribution: "**Ethan Jackson**, Founder & CEO of Kelda"
 images: